 Military spouses also often suffer from psychiatric conditions that are a direct result of their deceased spouse’s military service, such as major depressive disorder and/or PTSD.

-The Mission Within (TMW) will be collaborating with Heroic Hearts Project to be a research site for UT Austin’s Center for Psychedelic Research and Therapy to study the outcomes of psychedelic therapy on Gold Star Spouses.
+The Mission Within (TMW) will be collaborating with Heroic Hearts Project to be a research site for UT Austin’s Center for Psychedelic Research and Therapy to study the outcomes of psychedelic therapy on Gold Star Spouses and other family members.

 The study will test the hypothesis that the receipt of psilocybin or 5-MeO-DMT assisted psychotherapy will: (1) demonstrate therapeutic benefits for mental health symptoms of prolonged/complicated grief, depression, and posttraumatic stress symptoms; and (2) promote changes in brain function that show relationships to facets of clinical symptom change.